masonrogers/PodcastAssistant/README.md

 Timestamped transcription segments are generated in `src/transcribe_worker.py` using the Whisper library.
 Speaker labeling is performed in `src/diarizer.py` with `pyannote.audio`.
 The diarization model loads only when speaker tags are first needed.
 See the unit tests in `tests/` for basic usage.
 The `TranscriptAggregator` in `src/transcript_aggregator.py` can merge these segment lists into a single timeline.

+## Using the Keyword Search

+Below the file list is a search bar with **Search** and **Find Editorials** buttons.
+Enter text in the bar and click **Search** to show transcript segments containing that phrase. **Find Editorials** lists segments matching any keywords loaded from `keywords.json`.
+Results appear in a pane beneath the transcript.

 ## 4 — If an AI Agent Will Write the Code

 - Supply acceptance tests (pytest) that cover every feature above.